OctopusDeploy/Octopus-Docker/Tentacle/readme.md

 - **ServerUrl**: The Url of the Octopus Server the Tentacle should register with.
 - **TargetEnvironment**: Comma delimited list of environments to add this target to.
 - **TargetRole**: Comma delimited list of roles to add to this target.
+- **TargetWorkerPool**: Comma delimited list of worker pools to add to this target to (not to be used with environments or role variable).
 - **TargetName**: Optional Target name, defaults to host.
 - **ServerPort**: The port on the Octopus Server that the Tentacle will poll for work.
 Implies a polling Tentacle.
 - **ListeningPort**: The port that the Octopus Server will connect back to the Tentacle with.
 Defaults to 10933.
 Implies a listening Tentacle.